Soldiers’ National Cemetery

 Open: Dawn to sunset daily.
 The cemetery is closed to vehicular traffic.
 The parking lot for the cemetery is located between Taneytown Road and Steinwehr Avenue (Business Route 15).

-Over the first three days of July 1863, 51,000 men died in Gettysburg, Pennsylvania.
+Over the first three days of July 1863, there were 51,000 men wounded, missing, or killed in Gettysburg, Pennsylvania.
 The battle of Gettysburg represented the Confederate Army’s high-water mark during the Civil War, but it also changed the way bodies of American servicemen were treated.
 Prior to 1863, governments took little responsibility for dead soldiers.
 Generally, camp followers or locals buried the dead in huge trenches on the battlefields where they fell.
 If graves were labeled at all, the painted planks often didn’t survive their first winter.
 Soldiers’ National Cemetery at Gettysburg embodies the nation’s first attempt to identify all the dead and mark their remains.

 While the North seemed able to provide an inexhaustible amount of weaponry and clothing for its soldiers, three years into the Civil War the Southern Army desperately needed simple things like boots.
 General Lee had heard that shoes were being manufactured in Pennsylvania.